It’s easy to forget what an important product the original Sonos Play:5 was, both for Sonos and for music streaming as a

 That rich bass response is even more emphasised in this set-up though, so you may find a visit to the EQ settings might be necessary to level things out to a more neutral playing ground.

-But the Sonos Play:5 now has a problem (and its rivals too, for that matter) that it didn’t when we first reviewed it: the Audio Pro Addon C10.
+But the Sonos Play:5 now has a problem (as do its rivals, for that matter) that it didn’t when we first reviewed it: the Audio Pro Addon C10.

 This, the biggest speaker in Audio Pro’s new multi-room range, might lack the technological sophistication and room-filling scale of the Play:5, but for punch, detail and dynamics it’s the better listen.
 For less money, it’s simply too good value to ignore.

 Sonos still has many advantages over Audio Pro, from the breadth of its range to the flawless app and thorough feature set (hi-res support notwithstanding).